The string topology coproduct on complex and quaternionic projective space: Completing manifolds and Morse theory

 \section{Completing manifolds and Morse theory}

 We start by introducing the notion of a completing manifold following the expositions in \cite{hingston:2013oancea} and \cite{oancea:2015}.

-Let $X$ be a Hilbert manifold and let $f$ be a smooth function on $X$ satisfying the Palais-Smale condition (C).
-If $a$ is a critical value and the set of critical points $B$ at level $a$ is a non-degenerate critical submanifold of index $k$ with orientable negative bundle, then it is well known that
+Let $X$ be a Hilbert manifold and let $f \colon \mathbb{X}\to \mathbb{R}$ be a smooth function on $X$ satisfying the Palais-Smale condition (C).
+Let $a$ be a critical value of $f$ and assume that the set of critical points $B$ at level $a$ is a non-degenerate finite-dimensional critical submanifold of finite index $k$ with orientable negative bundle.
+Then the behavior of the level homology $\mathrm{H}_{\bullet}(X^{\leq a},X^{<a})$ is well known.
+It holds that

 where coefficients can be taken in an arbitrary commutative ring $R$.
 In applications the homology of these critical submanifolds may be much easier to understand than the homology of $X$.
 Therefore, one would like to find conditions which imply that all of the homology of $X$ is built up by these level homologies. \begin{definition}[\cite{oancea:2015}, Definition 6.1] Let $X$ be a Hilbert manifold and let $f$ be a smooth real-valued function on $X$ satisfying condition (C).
 Let $a$ be a critical value of $f$ and assume that $B$ is a non-degenerate connected critical submanifold at level $a$ of index $k$ and of dimension $l = \mathrm{dim}(B)$.
+Assume that $k$ and $l$ are both finite.
 A \textit{completing manifold} for $B$ is a closed, orientable manifold $\Gamma$ of dimension $k + l$ with an embedding $\varphi: \Gamma \to X^{\leq a}$ such that the following holds.
 There is an $l$-dimensional submanifold $L$ such that $\varphi|_L$ maps $L$ homeomorphically onto $B$ and there is a retraction map $p:\Gamma\to L$.
 Furthermore, the embedding $\varphi$ induces a map of pairs

 \end{definition}

 \begin{remark} \begin{enumerate} \item This definition of a completing manifold is actually the one of a \textit{strong} completing manifold in \cite{oancea:2015}.
 Since all cases that we consider in this article satisfy the assumption of this stronger version we limit our attention to this situation. \item Note that the above definition can be used for cases where the critical set at level $a$ consists of several connected critical submanifolds.
 We can then set up a completing manifold for each connected component.
 We will see this in the case of the figure-eight space in Section \ref{sec_k_cycles}. \end{enumerate} \end{remark}